RafaelGSS/node/doc/api/cli.md

 > Stability: 1 - Experimental

-When using the [Permission Model][], the process will not be able create any worker threads.
+When using the [Permission Model][], the process will not be able to create any worker threads.
-For security reasons, the call will return in a `ERR_ACCESS_DENIED` unless the user explicitly pass the flag `--allow-worker` in the main nodejs process.
+For security reasons, the call will throw an `ERR_ACCESS_DENIED` unless the user explicitly pass the flag `--allow-worker` in the main Node.js process.

 If the user explicitly allows to create worker threads, then it will be the user's responsibility to pass along the correct arguments.